jesslilly/logax/README.md

 Contributions are welcome.
 Make sure changes have tests.

 ### Future Enhancements
+This is roughly in priority order.

+1. Change the logax command to be a bash/bat script that calls logax.js
+1. Output CSV or JSON.
+Only json is supported right now.
+1. Output various json hierarchies
-* Intelligently process truncated log files
+1. Intelligently process truncated log files
-* Output various json hierarchies
-* Search for strings on more than one line.
+1. Search for strings on more than one line.
 (Containing newlines)
-* Allow search strings to be in xpath for true XML parsing?
+1. Allow search strings to be in xpath for true XML parsing?

 ### Tools